LODSContent/MB-300-Microsoft-Dynamics-365-Core-Finance-and-Operations/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M03E04.md

 29. Change the **Template display name** value to Fleet Customers Basic.

+30. Select **Modules** from the left navigation bar.

 30. Navigate to **Fleet Management** > **Customers** > **Customer**.

-31. Select **Open** in Microsoft Office.
+31. Select the **Open in Microsoft Office** button on the top right.
 Note that Fleet Customers Basic is now an option in the Open in Excel section.
 Select that option.

 32. Open the workbook that is generated.